 From time to time we welcome volunteers at the refuge in Peru.
 We will nearly always try to discuss this face to face before selection, and would encourage volunteers to be actively engaged with us before going.
-Though there is no formal charge we require volunteers to raise money for us to support the ongoing costs of our work and to cover the costs of their own stay.
+Though there is no formal charge we require volunteers to raise or donate money to support the ongoing costs of our work.
+They will also need to cover the costs of their own stay with us.
 We can give advice on this.
 Many volunteers raise sponsorship money for us by doing the Inca Trail.
 There is a whole range of activities that volunteers may be engaged in, and the more varied the skills that a volunteer can offer (plus a working knowledge of Spanish), the better.
 Some volunteers in Peru are already long-term supporters, some become so after being there.
 Some come in groups, some as individuals, some as part of a university elective placement or study period abroad, or through short visits arranged through travel companies, some come as part of staff development programmes, some are recently retired and some may have specific building projects that they have raised funds for.
 We are always interested to hear from potential volunteers who share our philosophy.

 We also can arrange for shorter visits and have accommodated family groups from time to time.